DryTooling/DryTooling.jl/docs/src/Learning/TransportPhenomena/001-advection-1d.md

 It is also interesting to provide a function to visualize space solution over time.
 This is the job of a [kymograph](https://en.wikipedia.org/wiki/Kymograph), which is provided below.

+Because they will be reused several times in this chapter, we wrap the kymograph and comparison plotting in the functions given below.
+It is generally a good idea to follow some [DRY directives](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), but care must be take not to create new methods for simple one-liners, which could become hard to maintain later.

 ```@example global
 function kymograph(p::AbstractAdvection; xticks, yticks, zticks)::Figure